QuangVNMC/Asusd-fix/README.md

-A very dumb workaround to start asusd, still dont know why the normal asusd didn't run at startup tho
+A very dumb workaround to start asusd, still dont know why the asusd didn't run at startup tho